top of page

 Above: removal of the diseased section of the nerve.

 The surgery is performed on an outpatient basis, most under a short, light general anesthetic. rehabilitation is simple and generally does not require any physical therapy.
-Weight-bearing on the forefoot is painful at first, and the patient must walk on his or her heel for a few days, and elevate the foot most of the time; then, the bread subsides gradually over two to three weeks, sometime more.
+Weight-bearing on the forefoot is painful at first, and the patient must walk on his or her heel for a few days, and elevate the foot most of the time; then, the pain subsides gradually over two to three weeks, sometime more.

 Complications are very rare.